 Limited Flights Available to Istanbul, London, Berlin and Minsk

 Azerbaijan Airlines (AZAL) and Turkish Airlines are now offering limited flights between Baku and Istanbul.
 AZAL is offering limited flights between Baku and London, Berlin, and Minsk.
+AZAL recently announced that their special flight offerings would continue through October, 2020.
 Flight reservations can be made directly through the airlines.

 A negative COVID-19 test is required for passengers flying to or from Azerbaijan in order to check-in for their flight.
 The certificate showing a negative COVID-19 test result must be issued within 48 hours before the flight.
 However, the test itself can be taken more than 48 hours before the flight to allow for time for test results to be processed.
 Please be sure to have a paper copy of your test results available for inspection at the airport.
 The following labs are accredited by the Management Union of Medical Territorial Units (TABIB) to offer Covid-19 tests: